nextcord/nextcord/docs/interactions.rst

 Since Discord has added interaction commands a feature with many possibilities, we at Nextcord have decided to add them to our fleet of features.

-This doc will explain the innerworkings and how to use interaction commmands.
+This document will explain the inner workings and how to use interaction commands.

-We suggest you learn how to make regular commands before looking through here, we suggest looking at the :doc:`quickstart`
+We suggest you learn how to make regular commands before looking through here, we suggest looking at the main :doc:`quickstart` guide for commands.

 How To Make A Simple Slash Command
 ----------------------------------

-This right here is a simple ping pong command made with Nextcord's slash feature.
+The following example is a simple ping/pong command using Nextcord's slash commands:

 .. code-block:: python3